 Canned pears, like all canned fruit, are sealed with sugary fruit juice and preservatives.
-This extra high dose of sugar is not healthy for your dog, so stay away from canned fruits altogether.
+This extra high dose of sugar is not healthy for your dog.
+It is likely to irritate my dog’s digestive track, cause teeth decay, and lead to obesity.
+So stay away from canned fruits altogether.

 Are Pears Toxic To Dogs?

-What is more, these pieces can contain cyanide, which is deadly in high enough amounts.
+These parts of the pear have amygdalin, a naturally occurring compound.
+When chewed on, it can release trace amounts of toxic cyanide. which is deadly in high enough amounts.
 Even trace quantities of cyanide might make your dog sick, so it pays to be aware of this.

 Do not, for example, allow your dog to chew on the core of the pear after you have eaten it.
 Also, watch that they do not retrieve any of these discarded parts from the trash.